isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Eligibility List.md

 Though pre-approvals have been granted to the above list of methodologies, the applicability of these methodologies may be further assessed by both Ghana and Singapore when project applicant submits for registration.
-Based on the further assessment, Singapore or Ghana may refuse to refuse to authorise a mitigation activity in scenarios where its methodology fails to qualify as a pre-approved methodology under Annex A. The refusal for authorisation may be because:
+Based on the further assessment, Singapore or Ghana may refuse to authorise a mitigation activity in scenarios where its methodology fails to qualify as a pre-approved methodology under Annex A. The refusal for authorisation may be because: